Aluminium futures rise on spot demand

 New Delhi:

-On the Multi Commodity Exchange, aluminium contracts for the May delivery gained Rs 1.05, or 0.54 per cent, to Rs 195.75 per kg in a business turnover of 2,085 lots.
+On the Multi Commodity Exchange, aluminium contracts for May delivery gained 45 paise, or 0.23 per cent, to Rs 194.15 per kg in a business turnover of 1,926 lots.

 Analysts said creation of fresh positions by traders on demand from consumer industries supported aluminium prices in the futures market.